jiunnhwa/jiunnhwa.github.io/_posts/2026-05-04-the-rise-of-ai-agents-in-healthcare-designing-man-machine-systems.md

 # The rise of AI agents in healthcare: Designing man-machine systems.

-Most people think AI in healthcare is about replacing doctors.
+Most people think AI in healthcare is about replacing doctors - that will be too narrow and missing the point.

 It’s not.